zamicol/jsonflag/README.md

 jsonflag is a drop in replacement and extension of Go's flag package that seamlessly adds support for configs (JSON/JSON5), environmental variables, struct tag defaults, and CLI options.
-This allows configs to be more declarative and less imparitive than the Go flag library.
+Struct tag defaults and JSON configs allows configs to be declarative instead of imperative like the Go flag library.

 Values set by a higher precedence overwrite values set by a lower precedence, **CLI > Env > JSON > JSON config tag default > Flag Default**, making testing